The Forum Initiative: Citizen Led R&D for Civic Tech and Data Sovereignty

 How a Submission Moves Through the System

-Each submission passes through four discrete phases before it becomes part of an aggregate dataset.
-At no point in this process does the system retain the ability to connect a submission to its author.
+Each submission passes through discrete phases before it becomes part of an aggregate dataset.
+Steps marked Live are implemented in the current open-source prototype.

 Identity Verified.
 Identity Separated.